ali-hamas/Netflix_Clone/README.md

 ![Netflix Clone Screenshot](/Images/netflix_home_page.png)

-This is a simple Netflix clone project created with pure HTML and CSS.
+This is a simple Netflix clone project created with pure HTML, CSS & JavaScript.
 It replicates the Netflix homepage.

 ## Table of Contents